docker/vscode-extension/TELEMETRY.md

 - version of the installed extension
 - Docker version
 - function names and parameters for diagnosing errors and crashes
+- error messages when the language server is unable to start or is crashing

 The list above does _not_ include any telemetry collected by the [Docker Language Server](https://github.com/docker/docker-language-server).
 For telemetry collected by the Docker Language Server, please refer to the telemetry documentation of that project.